schwzr/dsf-spring-school-imaging-tests/exercises/exercise-1.md

 Business process instances are started or the execution continued via FHIR [Task](http://hl7.org/fhir/R4/task.html) resources.
 The [Task](http://hl7.org/fhir/R4/task.html) resource specifies what process to instantiate or continue, what organization is requesting this action and what organization is the target for the request.
+When a BPE instance receives a Task resource, it finds a fitting BPMN model by parsing the `instantiatesCanonical` element from the Task resource and matching it to the BPMN process id and version.
+It then adds that Task resource to the BPMN process execution instance.
+The BPMN process execution instance is the in-memory representation of the BPMN diagram you are currently running.
+You will have access to all information (Task resources included) inside this execution instance through something called Execution Variables.
+This construct holds all information accessible to that BPMN process execution.
+You can see that in `HelloDic#doExecute` you have access to an object called `execution` and an object called `variables`.
+These two objects provide you with full access to the BPMN process execution and Execution Variables.
+The `variables` object provides you with utility functions for common DSF use cases that do the heavy lifting of searching your way through the very abstract `execution` fields and casting to the correct classes.
+We only recommend you use the `execution` object if the `variables` object isn't sufficient to solve your problem.
+In that case we would also like to learn how the current API is limiting you.
+Contact us, and we might turn it into a feature request.
-When a [Task](http://hl7.org/fhir/R4/task.html) resource starts a process we call it "start task", when it continues a process it's called "current task".
-This differentiation is important for multi-instance use cases not covered by this tutorial.
+When a [Task](http://hl7.org/fhir/R4/task.html) resource starts a process we call it "start task", when it continues a process it's called "latest task".
-Each Java class extending the abstract class `dev.dsf.bpe.delegate.AbstractServiceDelegate` has methods to access both types of [Task](http://hl7.org/fhir/R4/task.html) resources via a `Variables` instance.
+This differentiation is important for multi-instance use cases not covered in this tutorial.

 ### Process Access Control